YahooArchive/mojito/docs/dev_guide/topics/mojito_assets.rst

      </ul>
    </div>

-From the static URL, you cannot tell the asset is mojit or application level, but you do know that either the application or the mojit is ``simple``.
+From the static URL, you cannot tell whether the asset is at the mojit or application level, but you do know that either the application or the mojit is ``simple``.

 .. _mojito_assets-using: